claudiu-manea-l/sports-app/README.md

 Things missing, that I didn't get to due to lack of time.
 * Proper UseCase/Interactor wrapper using a Result class.
 To allow error propagation through the UseCase chains.
+* Extract the data, domain and presentation in to their own modules
 * UnitTests
 * Improvements around the Compose UI.